-- the Commonwealth Coat of Arms

-- registered trademarks, including:

-- Department of Home Affairs logo

-- Australian Institute for Disaster Resilience logo

-- materials specifically mentioned as not being provided under a Creative Commons Attribution 4.0 International Public License

-- content supplied by third parties.
+- the Commonwealth Coat of Arms - registered trademarks, including - National Resilience and Recovery Agency logo - Australian Institute for Disaster Resilience logo - materials specifically mentioned as not being provided under a Creative Commons Attribution 4.0 International Public Licence - · content supplied by third parties.

-Details of the relevant licence conditions are available on the Creative Commons Attribution 4.0 website (http:// creativecommons.org.au) as is the full legal code for the CC BY 4.0 license.
+Details of the relevant licence conditions are available on the Creative Commons Attribution 4.0 website (creativecommons.org.au) as is the full legal code for the CC BY 4.0 license.